 "The first agricultural colony of Russian Jews was founded under the leadership of Herman Rosenthal on Sicily Island, Catahoula Parish, Louisiana, in 1881.
-It [was] comprised [of] 35 families from Kiev and 25 from Yelisanetgrad.
+It comprised 35 families from Kiev and 25 from Yelisanetgrad.
 The colonists were not very enthusiastic about the choice of location.
 Louisiana was not known to most of the colonists, and the climatic conditions did not appeal to them.
-They, however, had no choice in the matter, as the land was selected without their knowledge.
+They, however, had no choice in the matter as the land was selected without their knowledge.

-"The colonists raised \$3,000 [the equivalent of \$427,750 in 2009] among themselves; they received an additional \$1,800 [\$256,650 in 2009] from the New York committee, and the Alliance Israelite Universelle (Hebrew: Kol Yisroel Chaverim), a Paris-based international Jewish organization founded in 1860 to safeguard the human rights of Jews around the world, sent \$2,800 [\$399,233 in 2009]."5 and non-Jewish alike, welcomed the colonists cordially and promised them protection and cooperation.
+"The colonists raised \$3,000 [\$427,750 in 2009 money] among themselves; they received an additional \$1,800 [\$256,650 in 2009 money] from the New York committee, and the Alliance Israelite Universelle sent \$2,800 [\$399,233 in 2009 money]."

 The Jewish community of New Orleans enthusiastically supported this project and supplied assistance in a variety of ways.
 Within a few days of the arrival of the immigrants in New Orleans, the men left their families and departed for the colony.
-The citizens of Catahoula Parish, Jewish
+The colonists were cordially welcomed by the citizens of Catahoula Parish, Jewish and non-Jewish alike, who promised them protection and cooperation.